gheenc/Computational-Methods/final_project/README.md

 [1]Social Determinants of Health Database.
 Content last reviewed June 2023.
 Agency for Healthcare Research and Quality, Rockville, MD. https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html - dataset [2]https://www.shepscenter.unc.edu/wp-content/uploads/2015/12/ruralurbancodes2013c.pdf - images in analyze

+## Code Appendix
+Sources: [1] I adapted code by Robert McDougal demonstrating flask[2] Used ChatGPT to develop API call [3] Used https://www.w3schools.com/Css/css_editor.asp as a template for the CSS and used ChatGPT to edit to my needs [4] Used ChatGPT to understand how to call in a CSS sheet and have buttons go to other pages [5] Used ChatGPT to determine which statistical test would be best, how to implement in python and display on html.
+[6] Used ChatGPT to turn statistically significant results green and not statistically significant results red on displayed html pages [7] Used ChatGPT to turn data into paraquet form to be faster than calling in data as Excel or pickle form [8] Used ChatGPT to implement difference of difference statistical test and two way ANOVA in python [9] Used ChatGPT to call in human readable version of variables for better graph display [10] Used ChatGPT to call in a plotly graph